NonameMedia/firescript/README.md

 --------------

 The best way is to install Firescript globally.
 Run `npm install -g firescript`.
+Firescript is accessable by `fire` command after installation.
 Create your first Firescript project by using the `init` command.
-First, create a home for your project and run `fire init` to initialize a project.
+Change into  your project root and run `fire init` to initialize a project.

 ```shell
 mkdir ~/Projects/myfsproject